jaredkzr/website/index.md

  ## Why?
-Seemed like a fun change for the day.
+Seemed like a fun experience for the day.

 <!-- ## Why?